 Now, as is standard with sewing anything with corners, I trimmed and clipped my corners before turning the whole thing right side out via the opening, but it turns out that you really don’t need to do this.
 I also recommend stitching over the whole thing one more time, so each seam is double stitched, just for good measure.

 Now set the bottom aside and assemble the top.
 Lay out two top pieces, right sides together and sew from the top point, down one side to the bottom point.
 Repeat with the second pair of top pieces.

-Now we’re going to fill the bags with the polystyrene beads.
+Now we’re going to fill the Wonder Oven sections with the polystyrene beads.
 Get in a place that is easy to clean up.
 The beads WILL go everywhere.
 You can use a spray bottle with water in it to cut down on static–it won’t hurt anything.
 This is easier with a friend.
-Make a funnel out of an old milk jug or something to help get the beads in.
+Make a funnel to help get the beads in.
 I used a file folder and taped it into a funnel shape.
 Paper will work better than plastic due to the static.
 Fill the top about half full of beads.
 That’s plenty.
 Really.

 Fill the bottom about half full also.
 I put mine in the box I was going to use for it and made sure the largest pot I’d be using fit in it.
 Then I stopped putting beads in it.

 Once your pieces have the beads in them, sew the openings shut.
 You can hand sew them, but I don’t believe in hand sewing unless it’s entirely necessary, so I turned the edges in toward each other, pinned them together and top stitched them together.